Btrfs has a sysfs interface to provide extra knobs.

 (RO, since: 3.14)

-Shows the sectorsize of the mounted filesystem.
+Show the sectorsize of the mounted filesystem.

-Files and directories in /sys/fs/btrfs/<UUID>/allocations directory are:
+Files and directories in /sys/fs/btrfs/UUID/allocations directory are:

-global_rsv_reserved
+- global_rsv_reserved

 (RO, since: 3.14)